Investment Banking & Consulting Career Guide

 Liberal Arts Career Services is available to help you...

-- Update and Strengthen your Resume: Meet with a career coach for resume help and/or see our online resources to get started.
+- Update and Strengthen your Resume: Meet with a career coach.

 - Prepare for the Interview: Learn all about case study interviews, and visit a career coach for additional help.
 Once you feel comfortable with the case interview format, schedule a mock interview to practice with a career coach (call 512-471-7900 for more info).

-- Research: Research the industry or firms of interest to you in our Resource Library in FAC 18 or online using our various web resources.
+- Research: Research the industry or firms of interest to you.

 - Visit a Career Coach: Discuss your career search strategies with a career coach and get personalized assistance.